 ING's purpose and strategy can be found on ing.com.
-Our Think Forward strategy has been set by the Management Board Banking in 2014.
-The Management Board Banking decided in 2016 to accelerate the Think Forward strategy beyond 2017 on the path to convergence towards one digital banking platform and creating a differentiating customer experience.
-The strategy update has been approved by the Supervisory Board.
-The Management Board Banking and Supervisory Board are updated on the progress periodically.
+Our Think Forward strategy was set by the Management Board Banking in 2014.
+The Management Board Banking decided in 2016 to accelerate the Think Forward strategy beyond 2017 on the path to convergence towards one digital banking platform and to create a differentiating customer experience.
+This acceleration programme has been approved by the Supervisory Board.
+The Management Board Banking and Supervisory Board actively discuss the progress periodically, and where needed prioritisation choices are made.

-Further information on our strategy and developments can be found in the chapters 'Our strategy and how we create value' and 'Improving the customer experience' of the 2018 Annual Report.
+Further information on our strategy and developments can be found in the 'Our strategy' and 'How we create value' chapters of the 2019 Annual Report.

 ING's Think Forward strategy drives the continuous Dynamic Planning process, which incorporates plans for the medium term.
 The Dynamic Plan for the period 2019-2021 was approved by the Management Board Banking and by the Supervisory Board.
-The Dynamic Plan includes the 2021 plans developed by the countries to safeguard and foster longer term thinking and execution.
+The

-Our Sustainability Direction
+Dynamic Plan includes the 2021 plans developed by the countries to safeguard and foster longer term thinking and execution.

-The world is changing so quickly, sometimes it is hard to keep up.
+Our Sustainability Direction The world is changing so quickly, sometimes it is hard to keep up.
 We at ING are here to help people stay a step ahead of these changes.
 To help them thrive in tomorrow's world by turning the threats of climate change and fast-changing technology into opportunities.
-If we want to get there, doing nothing is not an option-and saying no is not enough.
+If we want to get there, doing nothing is not an option - saying no is not enough.
 However, banks cannot do it alone.
-That leaves the question, where can we make a real impact?
+That leaves the question of, where can we make a real impact?
 How we think we can do that is explained in Our direction and the updates are amongst others explained in the 'non-financial appendix' of our Annual Reports.